atsepkov/RapydScript/README.md

 Compilation
 -----------
+**NOTE: ES6 mode is getting stable enough where I feel comfortable making it the default soon, after which ES5 mode will be deprecated in favor of lighter codebase.
+To this needing support for older platforms in the future, I recommend sending RapydScript in conjunction with Babel.js.**

 Once you have installed RapydScript, compiling your application is as simple as running the following command:

 	rapydscript <location of main file> [options]